Liberty vs. North Texas NCAA Football Odds, Plays and Insights | October 23, 2021

 Liberty Stats and Trends

-- Liberty has four wins against the spread in seven games this season.

-- The Flames have covered the spread once this season when favored by 21.5 points or more (in two chances).
+- The Flames have been favored by 21.5 points or more two times this season and covered the spread in one of them.

-- Liberty's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- Liberty's games this year have gone over the total in two out of six opportunities (33.3%).

-- When Liberty puts up more than 35 points, it is 3-0 against the spread and 4-0 overall.
+- When Liberty records more than 35 points, it is 3-0 against the spread and 4-0 overall.

-- The Flames collect 436.3 yards per game, just 3.3 more than the 433 the Mean Green give up per outing.
+- The Flames rack up 436.3 yards per game, just 3.3 more than the 433 the Mean Green allow per matchup.

-- Liberty is 2-0 against the spread and 3-0 overall when the team totals over 433 yards.

 - The Flames have turned the ball over nine times this season, two fewer than the Mean Green have forced (11).